nkratzke/JEdUnit/readme.md

     - [vpl_evaluate.sh](vpl_evaluate.sh) is the VPL evaluate script that compiles and executes all Java files and launches [Checks.java](Checks.java) to evaluate the student submission.
 It might be adapted for assignments that rely on more complex dependencies.
 3. Select __to be keeped files__ ([Checks.java](Checks.java), [Evaluator.java](Evaluator.java)) via the Moodle web interface (otherwise these files will be deleted by VPL and your evaluation will not work).

+### Writing an assignment

+- to be done

+### Writing checks for automatic evaluation of an assignment

+- to be done